clangmoyai/plab-ultra/README.md

 It's built using [vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey) and [Svelte](https://svelte.dev/).
 You can read the source code and build it yourself ([see below](#development)).

 **I've selected "Upgrade images", why doesn't it work sometimes?**
 Some file hosts are not implemented yet.
-Enable **Settings → Debug images** to troubleshoot and open an [issue](https://github.com/clangmoyai/plab-ultra/issues).
+Enable **Settings → Debug upgrade** to troubleshoot.
+Then open an [issue](https://github.com/clangmoyai/plab-ultra/issues) or alternatively post feedback on [sleazyfork](https://sleazyfork.org/en/scripts/546450-plab-ultra/feedback).

 **Can I back up my settings?**
 Yes, **Settings → Export** downloads a text file.
 Paste its contents into your browser console to restore.